mahmoud-alfadel/DepReveal/README.md

 * Fetch the history of the package.json file.
 * Resolve dependency versions.
-* Identify and classify the discoverability levels of vulnerable dependency versions (based on the approach in our [study](https://arxiv.org/abs/2009.09019)).
+* Identify and classify the discoverability levels of vulnerable dependency versions (based on the approach in our study.
 * Generates a CSV file that contains the analysis and HTML file that visualizes the results.

 INSTALLATION
 -----------------------
-The tool is developed and tested mainly on GNU/Linux and Mac platforms.
+The command-lin version of the tool is developed and tested mainly on GNU/Linux and Mac platforms.
 Thus it is very likely it will work out of the box on any Linux-like and Mac platforms upon providing the right requirements and version of Python.

 **To install**, simply run: